etestova-git/test-practices/manual-testing/mobile-testing-guide.md

 ## 🔍 4.
 Using Charles Proxy for Mobile App Testing

-**Charles Proxy** is a powerful tool for inspecting network traffic between the mobile app and backend servers.

 ### 🛠 Setup Steps:
 1. **Install Charles Proxy** on your desktop: [https://www.charlesproxy.com/](https://www.charlesproxy.com/)
 2. Connect your mobile device and desktop to the **same WiFi network**